 All items that do not belong in one of the above categories and are not bulky belong in Restmüll.

-includes dirty items (tissues, toothbrushes); inseparable items (Pringles cans, tacks); partially filled toiletry items (shampoo bottles, deodorant)
+includes dirty items (tissues, toothbrushes); inseparable does not include metal and plastic caps, items (Pringles cans, tacks); partially filled toiletry items glass containers, bulky items (e.g. (shampoo bottles, deodorant) furniture)